 These websites may be of interest in helping you plan your stay:

-www.dordogne-perigord-tourisme.fr (French, but very detailed, including links to websites)
+www.dordogne-perigord-tourisme.fr (French, but very detailed, including links to websites for attractions)

 www.sites-en-perigord.com (English option – giving details of some of the top tourist attractions)